 6. Offer a Great Healthcare Package

-The last thing you want is for your employees to be coming into work every day getting sicker and sicker just because they can’t afford to have their medical problems sorted in a timely manner.
+The last thing you want is for your employees to be coming to work every day getting sicker and sicker just because they can’t afford to have their medical problems sorted out in a timely manner.

 Not only will this cost you more in lost productivity and poorer work outcomes, not to mention sick days, but it will also not show your company in the best light, nor will it encourage the very best candidates to come and work for you.